Find a Meaningful Opportunity

 The Career Center’s Praxis Summer Program is a free comprehensive, self-guided summer career program designed to help you recognize and develop the skills most highly sought after by employers.
 This week-by-week guide will help you reflect on and strengthen these skills in order to give you a competitive advantage when applying to jobs and graduate school in the future.

 Working at a part-time job on campus or at another organization provides you the opportunity to gain real-world experience in addition to earning a paycheck.
 Whether or not it is directly related to your career aspirations, you will build skills that are sought after by all employers, such as leadership, communication, teamwork, critical thinking, and professionalism.
 Part-time jobs also demonstrate your work ethic.

 Job shadows or externships are short-term experiences where you follow a professional throughout their daily activities.
 They offer an opportunity to explore a field of interest and make valuable connections at an organization.
-The Career Center offers a formal job shadow program.
-You can also use Eagle Exchange to make connections with alumni and request to shadow them.
+You can use Eagle Exchange to make connections with alumni and request to shadow them.
 The MentorMatch Program is an opportunity for juniors, seniors, and graduate students (excluding CGSOM and BC Law) to connect with an alum in a career field of interest to help them prepare to enter that field.

 Research is a popular option among BC students.
 Whether you're conduting your own research or assisting with an existing project, research experience is highly valued by employers.
 Boston College offers opportunites to engage in research in most fields.
 You can also participate in research at external organizations or through fellowships.